 When you appeal a decision for the first time, this is called a Level 1 Appeal.
 In this appeal, we review the coverage decision we made to check to see if we were following all of the rules properly.
 Your appeal is handled by different reviewers than those who made the original unfavorable decision.
 When we have completed the review, we give you our decision.
 Under certain circumstances, which we discuss later, you can request an expedited or "fast coverage decision" or fast appeal of a coverage decision.
 In limited circumstances an appeal request will be dismissed which means we won't review the request.
-Examples of when a request will be dismissed include if the request is incomplete, if someone makes a request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
+Examples of when a request on your behalf but isn't legally authorized to do so or if you ask for your request to be withdrawn.
 If we dismiss an appeal request, we will send a notice explaining why the request was dismissed and how to ask for a review of the dismissal.